Statistical Data Reports

-Below are the statistical tables for 2003-2013 You will recognize these files as the ones that the Statistical Journal was printed from.
-Here is how the files appear: There are 3 files for each year.
+Below are the statistical tables for 2003-2019.
+You will recognize these files as the ones that the Statistical Journal was printed from.
+Here is how the files appear: for most years, there are 3 files .
 One file called “(Year) Conference Stats” lists all of the churches in the conference.
 The other 2 files are called “(Year) Stats by District” with the abbreviation of the district in the name.
 These list the churches by district.
 For recap totals on each district, you will find a recap sheet in the first district file.
 If you are comparing conference-wide, you will need to use the conference stats file.
 If you are comparing a district, you may go to the district file.
 The tables are built in excel format so that you can use them to search and sort as you look for the statistical data that you need.

 A table named “2006 example report” that answered the questions “Can we compare all of the churches of the conference showing their membership, professions of faith, and average attendance” is on the website.
 The table for “2006 Conference Stats” was used to answer this request.
 Thanks to all of the local churches, district statisticians and Rex Wilburn, conference statistician for their diligent work that makes this data possible and available to you.

 Anyone that works with excel can help you answer your questions.
 Now you see why the collection of accurate data each January is so important.
 It should also be noted that the data is used by the general church as well as the jurisdiction and conference to compute the apportionments for each conference and local church.

 We hope you enjoy using this new tool.
 If you think of improvements to this page, please email firstname.lastname@example.org and we will study your suggestions.

 320 Briarwood Drive